 Bo: “There’s always another way”.

 In Supernatural, season five has Dean and Sam refusing to play along with Heaven's will that Dean become Michael's host and Sam Lucifer's host so the angelic brothers can finish the final battle and fight each other to the death.
 Saying yes would thus raze the world either way, but result in paradise if Michael wins (as the angels believe he will).
 Lucifer wants Sam to say 'yes' because he believes he'll win, at which point he'll kick the Apocalypse into full gear and kill everyone.
 If the brothers both say 'no', Lucifer will use his present inadequate host to continue the Apocalypse at the current pace.
+The solution is provided by Gabriel: trap Lucifer back in his Cage.

 In a literal example by Michael, Dean is told to say 'yes' or 'no' to Michael (well, he's told to say yes or die, but he'll die if he says yes...)
 When he says 'yes' but takes it back so he doesn't disappoint Sam, Michael then uses Adam, Sam and Dean's half-brother, as a vessel instead (it had to be someone from that particular bloodline).